rf20008/TheDiscordMathBotRepo/TERMS_AND_CONDITIONS.md

 ## 1: Definitions
+(These definitions are in no particular order, and there may be definitions scattered throughout the place)
+* "a real lawyer" means someone who is qualified to practice law
 * "us/we" means the people who develop/maintain The Discord Math Problem Bot (on the official instance, it's @rf20008)
 * "trusted users": people who have the trusted user status in the bot. <br>
 * "these Terms" refer to these Terms and Conditions. <br>
 * "Discord's Terms and Conditions" (or "Discord's Terms") refer to Discord's terms and conditions. <br>
+* "or" is the inclusive or, which means at least one of the things mentioned, or more than one, or any combination of them.
+For example, "A or B or C or ... or Z" means any one of A, B, C, D, ..., or Z, or any combination of them (like any 2 of them, or any 3 of them, or any 4 of them, etc).
 * "the bot" means The Discord Math Problem Bot. </br>
 * "I/me" means @rf20008 (but for *fork instances of the bot*, the pronoun" would not refer to @rf20008, but instead to the owner and runner of the fork. </br>
 * "instances of the bot" refer to individual installations or versions of The Discord Math Problem Bot that are deployed and operated independently by users.
 Each instance represents a unique iteration of the bot's functionality, tailored to the specific needs or preferences of the user or community managing it.
-Instances include both the original version of the bot developed by the creator, as well as any forked or modified versions created by users under the terms of the GPLv3 license.
+Instances include both the original version of the bot developed by the creator, as well as any forked or modified versions created by users under the terms of the (A)GPLv3 license.
 * "The main instance of my bot", or terms like that, refers to the instance of the bot that I run.
 * "fork instances of the bot" refer to instances of my bot that I do not run.
 If someone forked my repository and ran a version of my bot from their computer, that instance would be considered a "fork instance of the bot".
 In particular, the main instance of my bot is not a fork instance of the bot. <br>
 * "guild administrators" means people who have the 'administrator' permission in the guild. <br>